nddipiazza/spnego-http-client/README.md

 I logged these issues in a jira: https://issues.apache.org/jira/browse/HTTPCLIENT-1912

+So this example fixes the problem by performing the GSS login process ourselves.
+We will obtain the authorization token and add it to the HttpGet request as a header.

-This example will use Negotiate authorization and will download sample 984 files from the IIS server with multiple threads.
+This example will show that we can use Negotiate authorization with a custom login context entry name and will download sample 984 files from the IIS server with multiple threads.

-# Solution

-Perform the GSS login process ourselves to obtain authorization token to add to the headers ourselves.

 # How to setup this example using Windows IIS